avj2352/jotdown_rust_cli/README.md

     * jd rm 1                             Remove #1 item
     * jd clear                            Destroy all todo items
     * jd clear --done                     Destroy all completed todo items
-    * jd renumber                         Re-numbers all todos starting with 1
+    * jd renumber --todos                 Re-numbers all todos starting with 1
     * jd sort "@important @high"          Sort Todos in the order of their tags as mentioned

   Environment variables: